jlparkI/mix_T/README.md

 some subtle assumptions that may have impact the quality of the fit, especially for small datasets.
 Nonetheless, for some problems the ability to automatically select the number of clusters can make this a powerful tool.
+3) An infinite mixture of Student's t-distributions (i.e. a Dirichlet process).
+In practice, this model is fitted using some small modifications to the mean-field recipe.

-(1) is available in version 0.0.1, (2) will be available in version 0.0.2.
+(1) and (2) are currently available; (3) will be available in version 0.0.3.

 Unittests for the package are in the tests folder.